 The structured self-learning e-course will be implemented through the APO’s dedicated e-learning website: http://www.eapo-tokyo.org.
 The participants can register on this website and create their own accounts.
-Ongoing registration is until March 1, 2018.
+Ongoing registration is continuing until 31 December 2018.

 As the National Productivity Organization, the DAP invites the public to register and participate in this FREE learning opportunity.